Multiplicative Oracle Inequalities for Transductive Learning via Level-Set Aggregation: Abstract

 \section{Abstract}

+We revisit transductive learning where predictions are made with the set of all covariates known in advance.
+In the leave-one-out (LOO) setting, the prediction is made with labels of the remaining sample points and evaluated by the average error.
+In particular, we study multiplicative oracle inequalities for agnostic transductive LOO prediction for a variety of tasks, including classification with 0-1 loss, squared loss regression, density estimation, and logistic regression. \looseness=-1

-Leave-one-out (LOO) prediction provides a principled, data-dependent measure of generalization, yet guarantees in fully transductive settings remain poorly understood beyond specialized models.
-We introduce \emph{Median of Level-Set Aggregation} (MLSA), a general aggregation procedure based on empirical-risk level sets around the ERM.
-For arbitrary fixed datasets and losses satisfying a mild monotonicity condition, we establish a multiplicative oracle inequality for the LOO error of the form
+Specifically, we introduce \emph{Median of Level-Set Aggregation} (MLSA), an aggregation procedure built on near--ERM level sets (i.e., empirical-risk level sets around the ERM).
+We prove a general multiplicative oracle inequality for the LOO error of the form

-The analysis is based on a \emph{local level-set growth} condition controlling how the set of near-optimal empirical-risk minimizers expands as the tolerance increases.
-We verify this condition in several canonical settings.
-For classification with VC classes under the $0$--$1$ loss, the resulting complexity scales as $O(d\log n)$, where $d$ is the VC dimension.
-For finite hypothesis and density classes under bounded or log loss, it scales as $O(\log|\cH|)$ and $O(\log|\cP|)$, respectively.
-For logistic regression with bounded covariates and parameters, a volumetric argument based on the empirical covariance matrix yields complexity scaling as $O(d\log n)$ up to problem-dependent factors. \looseness=-1
+where $\cH$ is the hypothesis/function class.
+This inequality holds for hypothesis classes under a local level-set growth condition together with losses satisfying a mild monotonicity assumption.
+For classification with VC classes under the $0$--$1$ loss, the $\log |\cH|$ factor can be improved to be $d\log n$, where $d$ is the VC dimension, recovering \cite{long1998complexity} up to a $\log n$ factor.
+For logistic regression with bounded covariates and parameters, the $\log |\cH|$ factor can be improved to be $d\log n$ up to problem-dependent factors, where $d$ is the ambient dimension.\looseness=-1